 Given the above background and context, Ameren Illinois proposes the following policy:

-There appears to be a tension between offering cost-effective energy efficiency measures to reduce load and offering cost-ineffective or close to cost-ineffective electrification measures that will increase load.
-Accordingly, Illinois electric utilities choosing to pursue electrification under Section 8-103B(b-27) should design and deliver energy efficiency electrification programs that have been shown to provide significant benefit to customers choosing to switch fuels, considering cost-effectiveness.
+Illinois electric utilities choosing to pursue electrification under Section 8-103B(b-27) should design and deliver energy efficiency electrification programs that have been shown to provide significant benefit to customers choosing to switch fuels, considering cost-effectiveness.

+When calculating TRC for electrification projects, the TRC test should reflect resource cost and benefits of the fuel being displaced (Propane or Natural Gas), as well as the resource cost and benefits of fuel being used (electric).
+Investments to address capacity constraints should be factored into the resource costs.

 Further details surrounding this policy may be subject to further analysis and discussion.